CrivelliLab/Multiscale_Method/GPYTest/README.md

 ## Test cases for GP applications

-> All the codes are made written in Python
+> All the codes are made written in Python (Jupyter file format)

 ### Test case #1: